 |60||60% of your body weight|

-Overall, it can take 6 to 12 months to be able to bench your body weight.
-However, this timeline will strongly depend on how much time you spend in the gym, how optimal is your nutrition, and your overall health status.
+It took me 6 to 12 months to be able to bench my body weight.
+This timeline can, of course, depend on how much time you spend in the gym, how optimal is your nutrition, and your overall health status.